SeaWarden/cs408-lab2/README.md

 In order to run the website itself, you can open the folder location once it is installed on your device and select either of the html files.
 This will open up a new session in your default browser.
 If you make any changes to the code, you will need to refresh the browser (live preview will refresh whenever a change is detected).

+Live preview can be used by right-clickin on the html files within VS Code and selecting the live preview option.
+You will need to install live preview within extensions in order for this to work.

 ### References

 Basic Refresher: